ABOUT

 From Cleats to Mops

-When I finally walked away from football, I didn’t just leave behind a career—I left behind the only identity I’d ever known.
-Through a series of unexpected events (and a lot of soul-searching), I found myself in Canada, working as a janitor in exchange for therapy.
+When I walked away from football for good, I left behind not just a career, but the only identity I’d ever known.
+Through a series of unexpected events, I found myself in Canada, working as a janitor in exchange for therapy.

 Why I Do What I Do

-Today, I share my story with leaders and organizations across the country.
-I help people expand their capacity so they can lead with heart, perform at their peak, and build lives that are both successful and sustainable.
+Today, I share my story with leaders, teams, and organizations across the country.
+I help people confront the discomfort they avoid, expand their capacity, and rediscover play.

 Leadership Expansion teaches leaders how to take burnout off of the table for good and access all of the latent confidence, brilliance and energy that has been buried inside them all along.